pinyoko573/SponsoredByPekoVPN/README.md

 # WifiGuard

 ## Description
-Simple wireless network analyser tool made in Python for analysing basic information such as traffic, protocols, websites, ARP and DNS.
+Fun and simple wireless network analyser tool made in Python for capturing client's network information (traffic, protocols, websites, ARP and DNS) through **eavesdropping**.

 ## How it works